enkidevs/curriculum/web/html/forms/intro-form.md

 ## Content

-The HTML `<form>` element is used to represent a section of a document that contains interactive controls for a user to input information, like input text fields, checkboxes, and radio buttons.
+The HTML `<form>` element is used to represent a section of a document that contains interactive controls for a user to input information.
+These can be input text fields, checkboxes, and radio buttons.
 This element can automatically create a request to send to a web server, if the right attributes are specified.

 The `<form>` element has many attributes, some of them: